RULES OF THE EVENT 2017

 - Teams must be independent and not help each other.
 Anyone “tagging along” with a team might be construed as giving them an unfair advantage and that team could be penalised or disqualified.

-- Minimum age in all classes is 18 years on the day of the competition except for Family Teams in C and D.
+- Minimum age in all classes is 18 years on the day of the competition except for Parent/Junior teams in the C and D Class.

 - Teams must carry a minimum of equipment as listed.
 In order to ensure safety and fairness in the event, equipment checks will be made at both the start and finish on a large number of teams.
 Teams found not to have all the required equipment or who have dumped ANY equipment ANYWHERE in the event will be disqualified.
 This includes all clothing and camping equipment.
 A skip will be provided at the overnight camp for disposal of waste food, litter, empty gas cartridges ONLY.
 This will be monitored closely – if in doubt please ask.